-7.8 Reliance on sealed documents
+7.8 Reliance on Sealed Documents

 As previously noted, the seal attests that a qualified practitioner prepared an engineering document.
-It is not a guarantee of accuracy.6 Furthermore, the seal of a practitioner communicates that the contents of sealed documents reflect professional knowledge and care, and that responsible provision has been made in the preparation of those documents for complying with applicable statutes, standards, codes, and regulations.
+It is not a guarantee of accuracy.
+Furthermore, the seal of a practitioner communicates that the contents of sealed documents reflect professional knowledge and care, and that responsible provision has been made in the preparation of those document for complying with applicable statutes, standards, codes, and regulations.
 Consequently, it is reasonable for authorities or other parties to adopt a policy of reliance upon the expertise of practitioners.
-However, such a policy of reliance upon engineering expertise would have to be implemented in a consistent and reasonable manner.7
+However, such a policy of reliance upon engineering expertise would have to be implemented in a consistent and reasonable manner.
+For more detailed information on these concepts refer to the decision Hilton Canada Inc. v.
+Magil Construction Ltd.

-Those placing reasonable reliance on a document sealed by another practitioner as the basis of further work should verify that the practitioner who sealed the work was licensed when they sealed the document.
-This can be achieved by visiting PEO's online directory.
+Those placing reasonable reliance on a document sealed by another practitioner as the basis of further work should verify that the practitioner who sealed the work was licenced when he or she sealed the document.
+This can be achieved by visiting PEO's online Directory.

-7.9 Engineering documents containing more than one language
+7.9 Engineering Documents containing more than one language